-As Project Aristotle highlighted, creating psychological safety inside your team is important.
-In addition to the findings from Google, research by Baer and Frese has suggested that psychological safety being present in a working environment improves the likelihood that an attempted process/innovation will be successful.
+As Project Aristotle highlighted, creating an environment of psychological safety moves the needle in a meaningful way.
+In addition to the findings from Google, research by Baer and Frese suggests that psychological safety being present in a working environment improves the likelihood that an attempted process/innovation will be successful.
 It has been found to:

 - Improve employee retention